Hatshepsut: The woman who dared to become pharaoh

 Usually, these were only possible when the land of Egypt was at peace and had significant levels of wealth to afford such a journey.

-Since direct contact with this land was so rare, Punt remained a mysterious location to the Egyptians themselves.
+Since direct contact with this land was so infrequent, Punt remained a mysterious location to the Egyptians themselves.

-Hatshepsut sent a fleet of five large trading ships with a number of soldiers to Punt under the command of a man called Nehesy.
+She sent a fleet of five large trading ships with a large number of soldiers to Punt under the command of a man called Nehesy.

-Onboard were stores of wine, beer, cloth, weapons and jewellery from Egypt that could be traded for foreign goods.
+Onboard the vessels were stores of wine, beer, cloth, weapons, and jewellery from Egypt that could be traded for valuable foreign goods.

-In addition, rare items such as cinnamon, balsam and ebony wood, as well as ivory from elephant tusks gold, live animals (such as baboons, monkeys, tigers, and panthers) and animal skins could be purchase there.
+In addition, rare items such as cinnamon, balsam and ebony wood, as well as ivory from elephant tusks, gold, live animals (such as baboons, monkeys, tigers, and panthers) and animal skins could be purchased there.

-The only evidence we have of this trade mission comes from the representations of it on Hatshepsut's chapel walls.
+The best evidence we have of this trade mission comes from the representations of it on Hatshepsut's chapel walls.

-The carved reliefs show that the expedition was successful.
-The Egyptian ships returned home with myrrh resin, ebony wood, monkeys, panthers, plus much more.
+The carved reliefs show that the expedition was very successful.
+The Egyptian ships returned home with mounds of myrrh resin, piles of ebony wood, various monkeys, panthers, and much more.

 One of the most interesting goods they returned with were 31 young myrrh trees, which it appears that Hatshepsut had planted in Egypt in hopes of reducing the dependency on Punt for future myrrh resin.

-One of the most interesting parts of Hatshepsut's images of this expedition is how the people of Punt are depicted.
+One of the most interesting parts of Hatshepsut's images of this expedition is how the people of Punt were depicted.

 This may have been a way of impressing the Egyptians with how remarkable it was that the pharaoh had managed to reach this mysterious land.